 The law has now made it very clear that promoters and business holders can no longer work as per their rules.
 The authorities are trying to make a genuine attempt to reduce the time by curbing delays and preventing NPAs.

-The development in law has been a massive boon for the mergers and acquisitions of the companies while every debt-stricken company tries the restructuring of the debt or selling its distressed assets to the potential buyers.
+The development in creating the IBC has been a massive boon for the mergers and acquisitions of the companies while every debt-stricken company tries the restructuring of the debt or selling its distressed assets to the potential buyers.

 The banks have been piling up on stressed assets of the companies, and the cases of IBC being filed with the National Company Law Tribunal (NCLT) are increasing day by day.

-All in all, the IBC seems to be in its first stage, backed by a persuasive composition and structure.
-The government is getting evolved for bettering the provisions of the code; furthermore, the Supreme Court (SC) has also amended it many times.
+All in all, the IBC seems to be in its initial stage, backed by a persuasive composition and structure.
+The government is constantly restructuring the provisions of the code; furthermore, the Supreme Court (SC) has also amended it many times.

-The purpose of the IBC is to develop a proper process for the resolution of insolvency, which focuses on the same and not becomes a mechanism for recovery.
-It is observed that the work is in progress, with a better future as it is trying to overcome obstacles and try to tackle important issues.
+The purpose of the IBC is to develop a proper process for the resolution of insolvency.
+It is observed that this work is under progress, as the code is trying to overcome obstacles and is trying to tackle important issues.

-A case for insolvency is filed before the adjudicating authority, i.e. in NCLT by financial or operation creditors or the corporate debtor themselves.
-The plea is allowed or rejected in a maximum of 14 days.
-If the petition is accepted, the tribunal appoints an Insolvency Resolution Professional (IRP) to draft a plan for resolution within 180 days (extendable by 90 days).
-After that, the court initiates the Corporate Insolvency Resolution process.
-For the time, the Company Board of Directors are suspended, and promoters do not have a say in the management of the company.
+A case for insolvency is filed before the adjudicating authority, i.e. in NCLT by financial or operation creditors or the corporate debtor themselves, who are claiming a stake in the company.
+The plea can be allowed or rejected in a maximum 14 days.
+In case, the petition is accepted, the tribunal appoints an Insolvency Resolution Professional (IRP) to draft a plan for resolution within 180 days (extendable by a maximum amount of 90 days).
+After that, the court initiates the Corporate Insolvency Resolution Process (CRIP).
+For that time, the Company Board of Directors are suspended, and promoters do not have a say in the management of the company.

 If required by IRP, they can seek the support of the company’s management for day-to-day operations.
 Moreover, if the Insolvency Resolution Professional fails to revive the company, the process of liquidation is initiated.